aklump/check-pages/documentation/source/grouping.md

 It may be helpful to combine suites into groups.

 This is done by placing one or more suites into a folder.
-The name of the folder containing the suites is the group ID.
+A group is defined by the folder containing the suite file(s), where the folder is the group.
 That's it.

 You can use the `--group=<GROUP_ID>` to filter by group.